Samuel Lino: Gil Vicente

 On 30 June 2019, Lino moved abroad and signed for Gil Vicente in the Portuguese Primeira Liga.
-He made his professional debut with in a 3-2 Taça da Liga win over Desportivo Aves on 3 August.
+He made his professional debut with the club in a 3-2 Taça da Liga win over Desportivo Aves on 3 August.

 Lino scored his first professional goal on 2 February 2020, but in a 5–1 away loss against Moreirense.
 Despite scoring only twice and having only five league starts during the season, he still renewed his contract until 2024 on 29 July 2020, and subsequently started to feature more regularly in his second year, netting eleven goals overall.

-Lino scored 12 goals in the 2021–22 Primeira Liga (which also included a brace in a 3–0 home win over Tondela on 8 May 2022), helping Gil Vicente to a fifth position overall and subsequent qualification to the 2022–23 UEFA Europa Conference League.
+Lino scored 12 goals in the 2021–22 Primeira Liga (which also included a brace in a 3–0 home win over Tondela on 8 May 2022), helping Gil Vicente to a fifth position overall and subsequent a historical qualification to the 2022–23 UEFA Europa Conference League.

 Atlético Madrid

 On 8 July 2022, Lino joined Atlético Madrid on a five-year deal.